nosportugal/faast-data-engineering/1_basics_n_setup/code/2_terraform_gcp/1_gcp_overview.md

 1. Create an account with your Google email ID
 2. Setup your first [project](https://console.cloud.google.com/) if you haven't already
-    * eg. "DTC DE Course", and note down the "Project ID" (we'll use this later when deploying infra with TF)
+    * e.g. "DTC DE Course", and note down the "Project ID" (we'll use this later when deploying infra with TF)
 3. Setup [service account & authentication](https://cloud.google.com/docs/authentication/getting-started) for this project
     * Grant `Viewer` role to begin with.
-    * Download service-account-keys (.json) for auth.
+    * Download service-account-keys (`.json`) for auth.
 4. Download [SDK](https://cloud.google.com/sdk/docs/quickstart) for local setup
 5. Set environment variable to point to your downloaded GCP keys: